RyPetruzzellis93/KeyTester/README.md

 # pokemon
-This was the KeyTester repo, I remenaed it and removed the origo\inal pokemon repo
+This was the KeyTester repo, I remenaed it and removed the original pokemon repo